-The obvious pink themed party staples
+The obvious pink-themed party staples

-Princesses.
-Disney has no shortage of pink.
-Ariel and Aurora are the two that are found regularly wearing it.
-Ariel is more natural to incorporate if there are boys since her story includes plenty of male figures to guide her along the journey.
+Princesses: Disney has no shortage of pink.
+Ariel and Aurora are the two that are found regularly wearing pick.
+Ariel is easier to incorporate into a co-ed party if there are boys invited since her story includes plenty of male characters while she makes her hero's journey.
 It sure is a cute story.
-To use a Disney character, one must embrace his or her stereotypes.

 The original stories in which Heffalumps appear also make fantastic readings for kids.
-Winnie The Pooh (1926) and The House at Pooh Corner (1928) are both A.A.
+“Winnie The Pooh” (1926) and “The House at Pooh Corner” (1928) are both A.A.
 Milne classics loved by children for generations.

 Let's Get This Party Started

 Don't play it safe.
-Plan for a mess.
-Help them make a mess.
+Plan for a mess — help them make a mess.
 Enjoy their messy fun.
 You'll thank yourself for having buckets of soapy water ready.
 Doing the tie-dying on the picnic table rather than the kitchen table is a much better idea.
-Serve the food over linoleum, tile or hardwood -- not carpet.
+Serve the food over linoleum, tile, or hardwood — not carpet.

 You also always have the option of bringing your pink food and decorations to someone else's venue, making cleanup and activities a breeze.
-Bowling, laser tag, bouncy houses, trampoline fun zones -- there are plenty of places to hold your party that will probably cost you more but save you lots of time and hassle.
-Give yourself enough time to plan your pink themed party and your choices are endless.
+Bowling, laser tag, bouncy houses, trampoline fun zones — there are plenty of places to hold your party that will probably cost you more but save you lots of time and hassle.
+Give yourself enough time to plan your pink-themed party and your choices are endless.

 Should You Go Pretty in Pink?